Sometimes ovarian cancer can cause fluid to build up in different parts of the body.

-This is when fluid collects in the abdomen.
-It causes swelling and pressure, which can be uncomfortable and make you feel breathless.
-Your doctor will inject a local anaesthetic into the abdomen and then insert a needle to take a sample of the fluid.
-This is called paracentesis or ascitic tap.
-The fluid sample is sent to a laboratory to be examined for cancer cells.
+If you have ascites, your doctor may inject a local anaesthetic into the abdomen and then insert a needle to take a sample of the fluid.
+This is called a paracentesis or ascitic tap.
+The fluid sample is sent to a laboratory to be examined under a microscope for cancer cells.

-Listen to a podcast on Coping with a Cancer Diagnosis
+Podcast: Coping with a Cancer Diagnosis